-Your rankings suddenly dropped.
+Imagine this: your rankings suddenly dropped dramatically.
 Maybe by a dozen positions—or maybe they’ve dropped outside the top 100.
 Your face has gone pale and you’ve got sweaty palms.
 What now?
 How do you go about diagnosing what the issue is, and in what order?
 What are the most likely reasons for your rankings to have dropped?

 Don’t panic—this happens to all of us.
 This is a part of SEO.
-In fact, it’s one thing we can be sure of seeing.
+In fact, it’s one thing we can be sure of.

 The good news is that often there’s nothing to worry about.
 It’s either just your rank tracking application (“rank tracker”) or Google’s crawling and indexing process acting up.
 Check again the next day, and often you’ll see that things have gone back to normal.